Megacheira

-Megacheira ("great hands", also historically great appendage arthropods) is an extinct class of predatory arthropods defined by their possession of spined "great appendages".
-Their taxonomic position is controversial, with studies either considering them stem-group euarthropods, or stem-group chelicerates.
+Megacheira (from Ancient Greek μέγας (mégas), meaning "great", and χείρ (kheír), meaning "hand", also historically great appendage arthropods) is an extinct class of predatory arthropods defined by their possession of spined "great appendages".
+Their taxonomic position is controversial, with studies generally either considering them stem-group euarthropods, or stem-group chelicerates.
 The homology of the great appendages to the cephalic appendages of other arthropods is also controversial.
-Uncontested members of the group were present in marine environments worldwide from the lower to middle Cambrian.
+Uncontested members of the group were present in marine environments worldwide from the lower Cambrian to the upper Ordovician.

 Morphology

-Megacheirans are defined by their possession of uniramous "great appendages", which are their first pair of head appendages.
-The first one or two proximalmost segments/podomeres are spineless (it has been argued that the supposed first of the two proximal podomeres is actually an arthrodial membrane), while the remaining 3-4 more distal podomeres each typically bear a single spine attached towards the distal end of the segment, with the spineless proximal segment/s typically being connected to the spined distal segments by an elbow-like joint, which curled upwards.
+Megacheirans are defined by their possession of uniramous (unbranched) "great appendages", which are their first pair of head appendages.
+The first one or two proximalmost segments/podomeres closest towards the body are spineless (it has been argued that the supposed first of the two proximal podomeres is actually an arthrodial membrane), while the remaining 3–4 more distal podomeres towards the ends of the limbs each typically bear a single upward pointing spine attached towards the distal end of the segment, with the spineless proximal segment/s typically being connected to the spined distal segments by an elbow-like joint, which curled upwards.
 The great appendages have been interpreted as raptorial limbs involved in predation, with those of some genera such as Yohoia being structurally comparable to the raptorial maxillipeds of mantis shrimp.
 The spines on the great appendages of leanchoilid megacheirans such as Leanchoilia and Yawunik are elongated into flagella-like structures, suggesting a sensory role alongside predatory function.
 The body is divided into the head and the trunk.
-The biramous limbs of megacheirans are homonomous (i.e. having little differentiation from each other), with endopods typically divided into seven segments/podomeres, and paddle-shaped exopods, which are fringed with thin lamellae.
-The biramous limbs of at least some megacheirans have been suggested to bare exites.
+The biramous (divided into two branches) limbs of megacheirans are homonomous (i.e. having little differentiation from each other), with endopods (the lower, leg-like branches) typically divided into seven segments/podomeres, and paddle-shaped exopods (the upper limb branches), which are fringed with thin lamellae.
+The morphology of the terminal telson segment is variable.
+The biramous limbs of at least some megacheirans have been suggested bear exites.